Jaane Bhi Do Yaaron (2007 film)

 Jaane Bhi Do Yaaron is a 2007 Bollywood comedy film.
+This is a lighthearted romantic comedy filled with humor and suspense.
+It offers plenty of laughs alongside exciting moments that will keep you engaged.

 Plot

-Raja can be best described as a grown-up version of "Dennis the menace" and all neighbors, professors, principal and even his father, who is incidentally a police commissioner is not spared by his mischievous pranks.
+Raja can be best described as a grown-up version of "Dennis the menace" and all neighbors, professors, principal and even his father, who is incidentally a Police Commissioner is not spared by his mischievous pranks.
 His father hatches a plan to teach him a lesson.
-He somehow convinces Raja to go his uncle's house in Dehra Doon for a holiday.
+He somehow convinces Raja to go his uncle's house in Dehradun for a holiday.
 His uncle is a no nonsense strict disciplinarian military man and probably the only person, who can instill some discipline and focus in the wavered life and attitude of Raja.

-Nisha played by Kulraj Randhawa is a smart con girl, who has not only stolen diamonds worth Rs.100 crores ($25 million) from an exhibition but, has also double-crossed the boss of the most notorious gang.
+Nisha, played by Kulraj Randhawa, is an intelligent con girl, who has not only stolen diamonds worth Rs.100 crores ($25 million) from an exhibition, but has also double-crossed the boss of the most notorious gang.
 Now, she is on the run with the diamonds.
 Destiny gets Raja and Nisha to meet in the most unexpected and bizarre circumstance.
-So when the smartest con girl and the biggest prankster meet, lots of fireworks are inevitable.
+So, when the smartest con girl and the biggest prankster meet, lots of fireworks are inevitable.
 They become part of the journey which is a long roller coaster ride full of hilarious moments to death defying stunts and events.
-And a cat and a mouse game kicks-off where a couple of gangs, dacoits and police all are on their hot trail.

-In all this mayhem and confusion, how do these two reach their destination and fulfill their dream and how the love blossoms between them forms crux of the story.
+And a cat and mouse game kicks off where a couple of gangs, dacoits, and police are all hot on their trail.
+In all this mayhem and confusion, how these two reach their destination, fulfill their dreams, and experience the love blossoming between them forms the crux of the story.